faraday23/cloud-native-portfolio/projects/3-software development/go-lang/go-lang.md

 }
 </code>
 </pre>

-<p>This application listens for HTTP requests on port 8080 and responds with a simple text message.</p>
+<p>This application listened for HTTP requests on port 8080 and responded with a simple text message.</p>

 <h2>Identifying the Issue</h2>
-<p>In this scenario, one of the microservices wasn't performing well under heavy load.
-To identify the issue, the team might have used profiling tools or logging to analyze the behavior of the application under load.
+<p>During the development process, I noticed that one of the microservices wasn't performing well under heavy load.
+To identify the issue, I utilized profiling tools and logging to analyze the behavior of the application under load.
 Go provides built-in support for profiling via the <code>net/http/pprof</code> package.</p>

 <h2>Resolution</h2>
 <p>The issue was identified as a bottleneck at the database access layer.
 The database queries were not concurrent, leading to blocking of goroutines.
 Here's an example of how blocking might occur:</p>